Query-Driven Metadata Filtering

 Output:

-ambiguous: bool # True if multiple possible matches
+ambiguous: boolean; // True if multiple possible matches

 Confidence Threshold: 0.8 (industry standard for entity extraction)